 It was important to handle our website updates carefully, so we didn’t affect the rankings for the other products.
 And it can be a lengthy process, because after each major website update, we needed to wait for 3 to 4 weeks to see how our latest update had affected our rankings.

 Checked Google Search Console / Webmaster Tools

 Google Search Console (formerly Webmaster Tools) is the first place you should look.
 It will tell you if there are any major issues on your website – such as duplicate page titles, or duplicate META Descriptions.

 On a large e-commerce website it is very easy to neglect the page titles, creating a unique title for every product.
 There were one or two issues that we needed to fix, which were mainly caused by Tags… which we discuss further down.

 Many of the Glitter products had pretty bare product descriptions… some were completely identical, except for the product titles.
 So we created a more detailed, unique description for each glitter product, describing the colours in each glitter more accurately.

 This is obviously a positive change that will help the website in the long run, but after 3 to 4 weeks it didn’t improve our rankings at all.
 So we had to investigate further.

 Removed unnecessary TAGS

 Using Tags can be very useful & good for SEO.
-But when we looked at the Tags that had accumulated over the previous 2 or 3 years, we saw many Tags that were actually conflicting with product categories.
-For example, we had a product category called ‘Cosmetic Glitter’ and we also used a Tag called ‘Cosmetic Glitter’ on a number of products, which created duplicate page titles on the Archive pages.
+But when we looked at the Tags that had accumulated over the previous 2 or 3 years, we saw a large number of Tags that were actually conflicting with product categories.
+For example, we had a product category called ‘Cosmetic Glitter’ and we also found a Tag called ‘Cosmetic Glitter’ on a number of products, which created duplicate page titles on the Archive pages.